sigstore/docs/content/en/cosign/public_deployment.md

 There is a public staging environment, or deployment, that is running Fulcio, Rekor and OIDC issuer.

-**NOTE** The staging environment provides no SLO guarantees nor the same protection of the root key material for TUF.
-This environment is meant for development and testing only, PLEASE do not use for production purposes.
+**NOTE** The staging environment provides neither SLO guarantees nor the same protection of the root key material for TUF.
+This environment is meant for development and testing only.
+It is not appropriate to use for production purposes.

 The endpoints are as follows: